 Beginning his career in classical biochemistry, Paul made the transition to molecular biology after becoming interested in how genes act and proteins are made.
 One of his earliest practical results using recombinant DNA technology was the development of a strain of bacteria containing the gene for insulin.
 Paul was also instrumental in developing guidelines for safe laboratory study and professional standards in genetic research.

 His revolutionary work has earned him numerous honours and awards.
 In addition to his Nobel Prize in Chemistry, in 1983 he was presented with the US National Medal of Science.
-Since his retirement from research in 2000, he has focused on biomedical policy issues involving recombinant DNA and stem cells.
+His later work focused on biomedical policy issues involving recombinant DNA and stem cells.